huggingface/blog/transformers-on-intel-sapphire-rapids-cpus.md

 node7
 ```

-The cluster is now ready for training.
+The cluster is now ready.
+Let's start training!

 ## Launching a Distributed Training Job